Why We Travel Across Cities

 Expand your global network

-By fostering cross-border relationships, students gain firsthand experience in global collaboration, leaving the program with a deeper understanding of international business and a professional network that enhances their career prospects.
+By fostering cross‑border connections, students gain firsthand experience in global collaboration and leave with a professional network that supports their next steps.

 Expand Perspectives Beyond the Classroom